Sebystien/remix/README.md

 # Hey there! 👋

-Feel to check out my code and provide some feedback!
+Feel to check out my codes and provide some feedback!

 ### Come say Hello!